FormidableLabs/react-native-zephyr/docs/quick-start.md

 ## Step 6: Adding style handlers

-Zephyr allows you to add your own custom style handlers, so you can break free from the default handlers and add your own if you so desire.
+Zephyr allows you to add your own custom style handlers, so you can break free from the default classes and add your own if you so desire.

-Each custom handler of the form `f: x => y` will generate a set of style names of the form `f:x`; each handler of the form `f: () => y` will generate a single style name `f`.
+Each custom handler of the form `f: x => y` will generate a set of style classes of the form `f:x`; each handler of the form `f: () => y` will generate a single style class `f`.

 ```ts
 import { createStyleBuilder } from "react-native-zephyr";